-40. Violating transportation policy for Fox Valley Career Center:
+Violating transportation policy for Fox Valley Career Center:

 Students are required to ride the bus when one is provided for transportation to and from the Fox Valley Career Center.
 If it is necessary for a student to drive to the Center, that student must obtain a driving permit from the Fox Valley office, or the specialty teacher involved in the case of auto mechanics.
 It must be signed by all designated persons before being used.
-Drivers are expected to follow the bus to and from Geneva Community High School, unless permission is granted otherwise.
+Drivers are expected to follow the bus to and from Geneva Community High School unless permission is granted otherwise.
 Passengers are not permitted except for the designated instances when it is necessary.
 At the discretion of the Deans, certain justifiable exceptions may be granted.

-- 1st Offense: One (1) hour extended detention. - 2nd Offense: Two (2) hour extended detention. - Additional Offenses: An In-School Suspension(s) for all or part of the student's school day.
+- 1st Offense: One (1) hour extended detention. - 2nd Offense: Two (2) hour extended detention. - Additional Offenses: Three(3) hour extended detention

-41. Voyeurism/Exhibitionism/ Mooning:
+Voyeurism/Exhibitionism/ Mooning: